-MIB may request further information and/ or documentation to support the claim
+MIB may request further information and/ or documentation to support the claim where it is not satisfied that the information and/or documentation supplied with the claim form is sufficient.

 Any dispute as regards the reasonableness of MIB's requirements under Clause 12 is to be referred to an arbitrator in accordance with Clause 17.